larson-group/clubb_release/Readme.txt

 - (1.2) Building for use in a host model:
 -----------------------------------------------------------------------
 Requirements:
-A. and C. as above.
+A. and D. as above.

 Build:
 1. and 2. as above.